Experienced Portland Railroad & Train Accident Lawyer

 Inadequate safety practices can manifest in various ways within the railroad industry.
 One common issue is the lack of safety inspections and proper maintenance of trains and equipment.
 When regular inspections and maintenance checks are not conducted, small issues can go unnoticed and eventually lead to major accidents.

-Another aspect of inadequate safety practices is the unreasonable work quotas enforced on railroad workers.
 When workers are subjected to excessive pressure to meet tight deadlines or quotas, they may feel compelled to take shortcuts or overlook important safety procedures.
 This can include skipping necessary inspections or rushing through maintenance tasks, increasing the risk of accidents.

 In addition to these factors, the failure to implement and utilize advanced safety technology, such as positive train control (PTC), can also contribute to accidents.